orta/ARAnalytics/README.md

-ARAnalytics v2.1.1
+ARAnalytics v2.3.2
 ================

 ARAnalytics is to iOS what [Analytical](https://github.com/jkrall/analytical) is to ruby, or [Analytics.js](http://segmentio.github.com/analytics.js/) is to javascript.

 ARAnalytics is a CocoaPods only library, which provides a sane API for tracking events and some simple user data.
-It currently supports for iOS: TestFlight, Mixpanel, Localytics, Flurry, Google Analytics v3, KISSMetrics, Tapstream, Countly, Crittercism, Bugsnag, Helpshift and Crashlytics.
+It currently supports for iOS: TestFlight, Mixpanel, Localytics, Flurry, Google Analytics v3, KISSMetrics, Tapstream, Countly, Crittercism, Bugsnag, Helpshift, Amplitude and Crashlytics.
 And for OS X: KISSmetrics, Countly and Mixpanel.
-It does this by using subspecs from CocoaPods 0.17+ to let you decide which libraries you'd like to use.
+It does this by using subspecs from CocoaPods which let you choose which libraries you use.

 [Changelog](https://github.com/orta/ARAnalytics/blob/master/CHANGELOG.md)